The video above highlights the importance of protecting your skin.

-Dr. Rogers, Dr. Irwin, and Rebecca Patton, PA-C, offer a range of options for treatment of skin cancer.
+Dr. Irwin, and Rebecca Patton, PA-C, offer a range of options for treatment of skin cancer at our Seattle office.

-Call (206) 215-6600 for an appointment if you are concerned about a suspicious mole or growth.
+Call (206)215-6600 at our Seattle office if you are concerned about skin cancer or a suspicious mole or growth.

-At our dermatology medical practice in Seattle, Dr. Brandith Irwin, Dr. Heather Rogers (both board certified dermatologists), and Rebecca Patton PA-C provide exams and treatment for skin cancers, including:
+At our dermatology medical practice in Seattle, where we treat skin cancer and perform skin cancer surgery, Dr. Brandith Irwin (board certified dermatologist), and Rebecca Patton PA-C provide exams and treatment for skin cancers, including:

 - Full body skin exams and risk assessment